 On arrival your driver will take you to your hotel which is just a 30-minute drive away.
 The Sofitel Legend Old Cataract Aswan sits on the banks of the Nile in central Aswan, which has a much more relaxed and laid-back atmosphere than other Egyptian cities.

+This evening you'll meet by the hotel dock for a sunset boat cruise to Kitchener Island and a leisurely walk through the beautiful botanical gardens.
+Cruise back to the hotel for cocktails before dinner at your leisure.
 Enjoy your evening at the hotel and your last night on land before you embark on the Steam Ship Sudan tomorrow morning where your Nile cruise really begins.

 After breakfast at your hotel, jump in the car for a quick ten-minute ride to the SS Sudan, your home for the next five nights.